A practical guide to Zendesk integration in 2026: Is it the right choice?

 Suite Enterprise$169Suite Pro features + advanced AI tools & change management

-Note: According to the official Zendesk Pricing page, their advanced AI agents, Copilot, QA, and WFM tools are usually sold as separate, costly add-ons.
+Note: According to the official Zendesk Pricing page, specialized tools like advanced AI agents and Copilot are available as add-ons to provide flexibility for different business needs.

 The eesel AI alternative